dandepan303/blog/content/post/mode-envoy/index.md

 ## Backstory

 I built this specific keyboard a month ago, (before this blog existed) and never thought about posting it until now.
 I was looking for something other than my modded Rainy75 Pro.
 After hours of researching, I decided on a creamy sound profile with linear switches, specifically Alpaca v2s.
+For the creamy sound profile, I decided on the Mode Envoy from mode designs with an FR4 plate, white coating, and gold accents and weights.

 After ordering all the parts, it was time to assemble them.